scylladb/scylladb/docs/operating-scylla/nodetool-commands/ring.rst

 =============
 **ring** ``[<keyspace>] [<table>]`` - The nodetool ring command displays the token ring information.
-The token ring is responsible for managing the partitioning of data within the Scylla cluster.
+The token ring is responsible for managing the partitioning of data within the ScyllaDB cluster.
 This command is critical if a cluster is facing data consistency issues.

 By default, ``ring`` command shows all keyspaces.